vidyar/shippabledocs1/sources/start.rst

 Builds can be triggered manually through Shippable.com.

-- Select a project from the list on the sidebar
+- Go to builds page and select the project from the list on the sidebar
 - Click on the Run button.
-As soon as you click on the run button, console log from the minion starts to stream to your browser though sockets.
-Make sure your builds starts
+As soon as you click on the run button, console log from the minion starts to stream to your browser through sockets.
+Make sure you have enough minions to run the build by going to the minions page.

 .. note::